-On October 7, 2012, the Danish government through Danida Fellowship Center (DFC) agreed to fund a three-year development research project in partnership with the Sokoine University of Agriculture (SUA) and was expected to end on 31st December, 2015 at a budget of DKK.
-4,965,799..
+On October 7, 2012, the Danish government through the Danida Fellowship Center (DFC) agreed to fund a three-year development research project in partnership with the Sokoine University of Agriculture (SUA).
+The project was expected to end on 31st December, 2015 and the budget was DKK.
+4,965,799.
 The parties agreed to co-operate on the implementation of this project known as Growing Innovative Entrepreneurs through Action Research in the Agribusiness Value Chains in Tanzania.
 SUA, Aalborg, and Copenhagen Universities collaborated on the research project.

-The main objective of this project is to conceptualize, unfold and implement the “student entrepreneurship value chain”, which means the transformation from being a student to being “incubated” by SUGECO to finally be a successful entrepreneur.
-This also involves enriching the SUA curriculum in entrepreneurship and business management with practical application in food processing.
-These objectives later become the core of SUGECO as to how it operates.
+The main objective of this project was to conceptualize and implement the “student entrepreneurship value chain”, which meant the transformation from being a student to being “incubated” by SUGECO to finally became a successful entrepreneur.
+The Project also involved enriching the SUA curriculum in entrepreneurship and business management with practical applications in food processing.
+These objectives later became the core of SUGECO’s operation

 “SUGECO that was established in 2011 has grown to full-fledged organization with high sustainability potentials thanks to this project”.Dr.
 Anna Temu, SUGECO Chair of the Board

 The project contributed to the enhancement of creation of growth-oriented entrepreneurs by nurturing graduates and potential young entrepreneurs through training, internship and incubation process.
 Throughout the five stage process of carrying out this project, SUGECO re-structured itself in order to cater to other members and young entrepreneurs.